germeval2021toxic/SharedTask/index.md

 **Who attended?** Find out more about the participants and have a look at the **responses to our survey** [here](https://github.com/germeval2021toxic/SharedTask/blob/main/GermEval2021_Survey.pdf).

-**Get the Data:** You want to work with the Germevl 2021 annotated user comments?
+**Get the Data:** You want to work with the Germeval 2021 annotated user comments?
 Find the training and test data [here](https://github.com/germeval2021toxic/SharedTask/tree/main/Data%20Sets).

 If you use the Germeval data sets or refer to the Shared Task, please cite:
 ```